yuliskov/SmartTube/README.md

 ### Q: The video is buffering a lot

-A: The issue might not be specific to SmartTubeNext, as other unofficial YouTube apps also report this issue.
+A: The issue might not be specific to SmartTube, as other unofficial YouTube apps also report this issue.
 It seems uncommon nowadays, but was very present in the 2nd quarter of 2021.
 Some users or devices seem to be more affected then others.
 The official YouTube app & website are apparently only rarely affected.
 The root cause of the issue is currently unclear, but it appears to be a server-side thing on YouTube's end.
 Possibly, YouTube is discriminating 3rd party apps.

 For now, try to see if it helps to: